emailfabric/smtpd/README.md

 # smtpd

-BRANCH WITH ATTEMPT TO USE net.textproto

 Library for implementing simple SMTP servers.
 It's responsible for handling the SMTP server side protocol, nothing more, nothing less.

-Callbacks can be specified to act on, or reject parameters at different stages of session initialization or message transaction.
+## Usage

+Create a type that implements the smtpd.Handler interface.

+Create a smtp.Server instance with specific options and a listener.

+Pass each connection together with a handler instance to ServeSMTP().

 ## Testing